API Reference

 |---|---|---|---|

-dependency_identifier | string | Yes | The identifier of the dependency to query |
+dependency_identifier | string | Yes | The identifier of the dependency to query (use list_dependencies to find the correct identifier) |

-query | string | Yes | The question to ask about the dependency |
+query | string | Yes | The question to ask about how to use the dependency |

 project_identifier | string | No | If provided, uses the project-specific tag for this dependency |